Saturday, March 18, 2023

 kubectl get svc -n prometheus

-This confirms that prometheus and grafana have been installed successfully using Helm.
+This confirms that prometheus and grafana services have been created successfully using Helm.
+To access them, you will need to run the following commands:

 UserName: admin